Mikerah/WikiSummary/README.md

 Have python 3.5 installed, along with pip.

 ## How to contribute
 There are a lot of bugs in this simple program and a lot of improvements can be made.
-You can help my submitting a pull request and reporting issues.
+You can help me submitting a pull request and reporting issues.